atk4/data/docs/sql.rst

     class CompanyProfit extends \Atk4\Data\Model {

-        public $companyId = null;  // inject company ID, which will act as a condition/argument public $read_only  = true; // instructs rest of the app, that this model is read-only
+        public $companyId = null;  // inject company ID, which will act as a condition/argument public $readOnly  = true; // instructs rest of the app, that this model is read-only

         function init(): void {
             parent::init();